 Noetic is a professional services consulting firm with a head office in Canberra, and offices in Sydney and Washington DC.
 Noetic has provided risk management services to multiple clients over the years, including in federal and state government agencies in Australia as well as for oil, gas and mining sectors globally.
 For more information, visit their website.

-This risk course will be facilitated by two of the following Directors in Noetic:
+This risk course will be facilitated by two of the following Directors or Consultants in the Noetic Group:

 Pricing (GST Inclusive)

 RMIA Members: $1,287 Inc GST

 Non-Members: $1,430 Inc GST

 Group Bookings: For Group Bookings, please contact us via email on email@example.com or by phone on 02 9095 2500.